VincentStimper/normalizing-flows/README.md

 ## Introduction

-This is a Pytorch implementation of normalizing flows.
+This is a PyTorch implementation of normalizing flows.

 ## Installation